Table of contents

 Content versioning

 Only detections provided in Enterprise Security Content Update (ESCU) and ES are imported.
-It does not import nor authorizes user-created content to be manageable by Versioning.
-But you can still move your own detection rules to Enterprise Security app before the versioning activation, it will work.
+User-created content is neither imported nor authorized to be managed by Versioning.
+However, you can still move your own detection rules to the Enterprise Security app before enabling versioning, and it will work.

 Source: Create multiple versions of a detection in Splunk Enterprise Security – Splunk Documentation